Featured in The Washington Post

 What Does a Screen Time Specialist Do?

 A screen time specialist helps parents understand why their child can't stop using devices and creates boundaries that actually stick.
-Unlike monitoring apps or generic "limit screen time" advice, I work with your family's specific situation — whether that's setting up a first phone, ending daily battles, addressing gaming addiction, or managing screens for a neurodivergent child.
+As a UK-based screen time specialist, I work with your family's specific situation — whether that's setting up a first phone, ending daily battles, addressing gaming addiction, or managing screens for a neurodivergent child.
 I combine 12 years of working directly with children in schools with personal experience of gaming and social media addiction to create plans that work in real life.
+It's one-to-one and personalised - more mentor than consultant - and the plan is built around your child, not a generic rulebook.
+Parents sometimes go looking for a "screen time therapist"; what they usually need is this: someone who has seen it many times, understands what your house actually feels like, and works through it with you.

 What I Do